RPI-ACM-W/rpi-acm-w.github.io/join.md

 Becoming part of the RPI Chapter of ACM-W provides many benefits, some of which include exclusive networking opportunities and conference sponsorship.

-*If you are in need of financial assistance to pay official ACM-W membership fees please contact either Sarabeth Jaffe (jaffes[at]rpi.edu) or Cameron Mine (minec[at]rpi.edu).
+*If you are in need of financial assistance to pay official ACM-W membership fees please contact either Sarabeth Jaffe (jaffes2[at]rpi.edu) or Cameron Mine (minec[at]rpi.edu).
 Please include a paragraph that describes your interest in joining the chapter; how you might contribute to the chapter; and what Computer Science means to you.